rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3555 Title proper with non-standard orthography (optional)

-<a name="1.25.3555.1">1.25.3555.1</a> If the [Title proper](/DCRMR/title/Title-proper) contains words spelled according to older or non-standard orthographic conventions, provide additional title access for the title spelled according to modern orthography (see [0.4.72.3](/DCRMR/general-rules/Transcription/#0.4.72.3)).
+<a name="1.25.3555.1">1.25.3555.1</a> If the [Title proper](/DCRMR/title/Title-proper) contains words spelled according to older or non-standard orthographic conventions, provide additional title access for the title spelled according to modern orthography (see [0.4.72.4](/DCRMR/general-rules/Transcription/#0.4.72.4)).

 ### 1.25.356 Title proper with approximated letters (required)

-<a name="1.25.356.1">1.25.356.1</a> If any of the first five words in the [Title proper](/DCRMR/title/Title-proper) contains two letters used to approximate a third letter, provide additional title access for the form of Title proper with the letters transcribed as set (see [0.4.74](/DCRMR/general-rules/Transcription/#0474-turned-and-approximated-letters)).
+<a name="1.25.356.1">1.25.356.1</a> If any of the first five words in the [Title proper](/DCRMR/title/Title-proper) (the first six words if the title begins with an article) contains two letters used to approximate a third letter, provide additional title access for the form of Title proper with the letters transcribed as set (see [0.4.74.3](/DCRMR/general-rules/Transcription/#0.4.74.3)).

 >Example:
 >Title proper: <CITE>Die Weysse der Messz vnnd Geniessung des hochwirdige[n] Sacraments</CITE>